akshaykadambatt/portfolio/posts/example-post.md

 ---
-title: 'Next.js page options and how they work'
+title: 'This is an example blog post'
-metaTitle: 'Next.js page options and how they work'
+metaTitle: 'Next.js page options'
 metaDesc: 'How to use pages in Next.js exploring the options'
 socialImage: images/22-09-2021.jpg
 date: '2021-09-22'